emanuele-f/PCAPdroid/faq.md

 **Can I decrypt TLS without mitmproxy?**

 Currently no. Doing TLS decryption right takes a lot of effort and I don't known any open source libraries to integrate in PCAPdroid.
-This is why I have decided to modify mitmproxy rather than implementing the decryption directly into PCAPdroid.
+This is why I decided to modify mitmproxy rather than implementing the decryption directly into PCAPdroid.
+If you are a developer and want to implement this feature, your contribution is welcome!
 <br/><br/>

 **Why is PCAPdroid asking me to create a VPN?
 Will it steal my data?**